Have you ever used Firewire audio interfaces?

 These type of techniques help us a lot in using our old devices with latest computers.

-I hope this tip will help you in connecting your old Firewire audio interface device to a latest computer with Thunderbolt 3 USB-C port, thunderbolt 3 to firewire 400, or firewire 400 to thunderbolt 3 devices.
+I hope this tip will help you in connecting your old Firewire audio interface to the latest computer with Thunderbolt 3 USB-C port, thunderbolt 3 to firewire 400, or firewire 400 to thunderbolt 3 devices.

 SO, don’t forget to share this tip on your social media channels to help others.